Most Common Reasons Why The Page Got Blocked

 - Make your messages interactive by nature.
 Don't just say "Hey I have this thing, want to buy it?" - you need to be more clever about how you introduce products and services.

 - Do content marketing.
-ManyChat is a wonderful tool for helping your subscribers get the information they need about your offerings.
-Help your subscribers understand how you can benefit them.
+ManyChat is a wonderful tool for helping your contacts get the information they need about your offerings.
+Help your contacts understand how you can benefit them.
 Make it fun.
 Make it personal.

 To read more about how to stay compliant within broadcasts and sequences, go to our blog posts below: